 7 ways that you can't use CCleaner for Windows:

 CCleaner can't detect or remove malware or spyware:

-CCleaner can’t be used on networked drives:
+CCleaner can’t be used on networked drives or NAS storage devices:

 The commands that CCleaner sends to the operating system to perform its functions can't be sent over network protocols, so it can only work on drives connected via IDE, SATA, eSATA, or USB to the computer CCleaner’s running on.